cursorless-dev/cursorless/docs/contributing/architecture/tests.md

 ### 3.1 Cursorless tests for neovim locally

+This is supported on Windows, Linux and OSX.

 It starts by running the `Neovim: Test` launch config from `.vscode/launch.json`.
 This dictates VSCode to attach to the `node` process that is spawned by `nvim` (more on this later).
-Note that it will only attach when the dependencies have been solved, which are indicated by the `"Neovim: Build extension and tests"` task:
+Note that it will only attach when the dependencies have been solved, which is indicated by the `"Neovim: Build extension and tests"` task:

 ```json
     {